 Working moms are some of the most compassionate, helpful and non-judgmental people.
 They are doing their best, but barely keeping their head above water, so they know how important it is to give grace.
 And lots of it.

-We each have different talents, personalities and skills.
-Some women are called to give their talents inside the home, and some are called to give theirs both inside and outside the home and be working moms.
+I’m a big supporter of women.
+I’m a big supporter of whatever option they choose, either working inside or outside the home.
+I’ve been both a working mom and stay at home mom in my career.
+And I’ve personally experienced the judgement that comes with working outside the home.
+It’s really a shame.
+Women have different talents and skills.
+Some women are called to give their talents inside the home, and some are called to give theirs both inside and outside the home.
 Some work out of financial necessity.
-All are valid reasons in which there should be no judgement.
+All are valid reasons in which there should be no judgement when a mom works.

-In this post, I’m sharing my own perspective about the challenges that make being a working moms and working outside the home harder than it should be.
+In this post, I’m sharing my own perspective about the challenges that make working outside the home harder than it should be.

 Society gives women conflicting expectations once they become mothers.

 We are told to invest in an education and develop skills that will be lucrative when we get into the workforce.
-Once we are in the workforce, we are expected to have a strong work ethic and quickly establish a career path.
+And once we are in the workforce, we are expected to have a strong work ethic and quickly establish a career path.

 Once we have a child, however, the expectation is immediately different.
-We are told to put our wants and desires aside for the baby, and give 100% of ourselves to being a mom.
-Of course we do this; we love our child more than anything in the world.
+We feel pressure to put our ambitions aside for the baby, and give 100% of ourselves to being a mom.
+And so, we do it.
+We love our child more than anything in the world.
 But after a while, we lose ourselves and feel ashamed to even talk about it.

 What everyone needs to know is that even after having a child, our core identity is still the same.
 Working moms still have personal goals.
 We are still ambitious.
 We are just trying to figure out how it all fits together.
-And we need encouragement in that decision making process.
+And we need encouragement while we work through that process.

 The traditional workplace model isn’t working for working moms.